TashaY04/Elevate-your-LinkedIn/README.md

 # LinkedIn Post Generator

-This project is an open-source LinkedIn post generato.
+This project is an open-source LinkedIn post generator.
 It not only generates LinkedIn posts but also ranks them based on a unique algorithm that considers factors like hashtags, emojis, URLs, and more.

 ## Getting Started